schorschii/tickonix/README.md

 - voucher codes to grant specific people access to special events
 - maximum number of reservations per email address configurable
 - admin area with event management, reservation overview and checkin/checkout (scan the code at the entrance)
+  - you can directly use the camera of your smartphone for scanning
-  - a QR code scanner can be used for that
+  - alternatively, a classical QR code scanner (connected via USB or Bluetooth) can be used for that

 ## Installation
 1. Create a database on your MySQL/MariaDB server and import the database schema from `sql/SCHEMA.sql`.